-Attorney Patricia Best Vital, founding attorney and sole practitioner of Vital Law Office & Dispute Resolution Services in Chattanooga, Tennessee, has the experience and knowledge to handle these complicated legal matters.
-With more than 20 years of experience in asset division and other divorce-related matters, Ms. Vital offers unique insight and understanding to help protect your financial interests.
+Pensions, 401(k) benefits and other retirement funds can create some of the most complicated and contentious aspects of a divorce.
+Attorney Patricia Best Vital, founding attorney and sole practitioner of Vital Law Office & Dispute Resolution Services in Chattanooga, Tennessee, has the experience and knowledge to guide you and to direct you to resources in handling these complicated legal matters.
+With more than 20 years of divorce and family law practice experience, Ms. Vital offers unique insight and guidance as you focus on protecting your financial interests throughout the divorce process.

 Complicating Factors When Dividing Your Retirement Plans

-Determining the percentage of interest each party should receive
+· Determining the percentage of interest each party should receive

-Deciding what portion of the benefits should be considered marital property
+· Deciding what portion of the benefits should be considered marital property

-Establishing at what point the interest and pensions should stop being considered marital property
+· Establishing at what point the interest and pensions should stop being considered marital property

-Contact the Vital Law Office For Help
+Contact the Vital Law Office for Help